MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-cli.md

 If it isn't, [upgrade your Azure CLI](/cli/azure/update-azure-cli).

-Check the Azure CLI extensions you've installed:
+Check the Azure CLI extensions that are installed:

 :::code language="azurecli" source="~/azureml-examples-main/cli/misc.sh" id="az_extension_list":::